aaronsb/mother-goose/README.md

 Use the get_gosling_output tool to check the results from process 123e4567-e89b-12d3-a456-426614174000.
 ```

-### 4. `terminate_gosling`
+### 4. `release_gosling`

-Terminates a specific gosling process.
+Releases a specific gosling process when you're done with it.

 **Parameters:**
-- `process_id`: ID of the gosling process to terminate
+- `process_id`: ID of the gosling process to release

 **Example:**
 ```
-Use the terminate_gosling tool to stop process 123e4567-e89b-12d3-a456-426614174000.
+Use the release_gosling tool to release process 123e4567-e89b-12d3-a456-426614174000.
 ```

 ## MCP Resources